 The reviewer is correct; the radius (parameter d) is held constant as the angle changes.
 We make this more clear in the results and discussion section before moving into describing the simulation results:

-Therefore, the value of θ is what determines phenotypic differences between parental populations in these simulations.
+Therefore, the value of θ is what determines phenotypic differences between parental populations in these simulations (as d is held constant).
 (Lines XX-YY).

 In fact, your focus on the angle as the main description of divergence is meaningful here because you assume that each parental population diverges equally from the ancestor, such that both parental populations lie on the same sphere centered on the ancestor.
 But this is a special case, and more generally one population may have diverged much more than the other.
 At one (quite plausible) extreme of this scenario, a single population may have diverged, while the other has stayed in the ancestral environment with the same optimum.
 In any case, when divergence from ancestor differs across parental populations, the divergence between parents, degree of non-overlap, segregation variance, and so on, are not only determined by the angle.